 Up top, skip the tee with your flannel shirt and go straight for the turtleneck.
 The extra coverage it provides around the neck will be key to keeping out cool air and locking in warmth.
 Wearing it above your base layer rather than a conventional shirt also leaves room to skip the flannel and layer on a fleece half zip, which will prove much warmer in the long run.

 In case you haven’t been counting, that’s two layers below and three layers above.
 All that layering will give you some extra flexibility when it comes time to choose the final layer—your jacket.
 If you’re still a little wary about facing the outside world, pull on your most weather-ready parka.
 But if you’re getting a little more confident, you now have the flexibility to wear a lighter piece of outerwear such as a down parka or a quilted car coat.

-Once you’ve mastered this layering trick, the rest of the winter won’t look so scary.
+Once you’ve mastered layering for cold weather trick and have the right clothes to keep you warm, the rest of the winter won’t look so scary!